vidbina/vidbina.github.io/_drafts/2017-06-13-nixos-cheatsheet.markdown

 Within the Nix ecosystem, packages are delivered through the medium of channels, which represent a collection of assets that fly under a given flag.

-The [channels repository][github-nixpkgs-channels] provides references for every channel in relation to the [nixpkgs repository][github-nixpkgs].
+The [channels repository][gh-nixpkgs-channels] provides references for every channel in relation to the [nixpkgs repository][gh-nixpkgs].

 A simple glance into the [branches inside the nixpkgs-channels repository] provide the insight into the cannels that are available, which as of the 26th